Snowyxa/Snowyxa/README.md

 ## Im an Applied Informatics student

   - I'm a 20 year old student :man_student:
-  - My main goal is to become a good developer :technologist:
+  - Maybe I'll be a decent developer :technologist:
   - Side quest is trying to stay healthy and do sports :weight_lifting_man:

 ### My Current Languages / Tools: